-- The rate of ILI presentations at sentinel GPs and at emergency departments (EDs) decreased in the past week. - Influenza notifications to the Department of Health decreased by 7% in the past week but remained in the higher range of values usually reported at this time of year. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 cases decreased by 10% in the past week to 1,316 cases.
+- All indicators of influenza and ILI activity decreased in the past week including the rate of ILI presentations at sentinel GPs and at emergency departments (EDs). - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year.
+Respiratory syncytial virus (RSV) notifications were comparable to the previous week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications decreased by 6% to 772 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)